 - Best Practices for Managing Domain Admin Accounts (blog)

-- Seven Steps to Complete Privileged Account Management (white paper)
+- The Guide to Just-In-Time Privileged Access Management (white paper)